The Best Restaurants In Lincoln Park guide image

 Need an Italian restaurant to visit with your parents or significant other?
 Riccardo Trattoria is a great option.
 It’s nice without being too trendy, and perfect for a low-key special occasion dinner or even a nicer weeknight meal.
 Get any kind of pasta.

 This casual Chinese spot is great.
 Chengdu's specialty is Sichuan cuisine, and dishes like cold noodle salad, shrimp with crispy rice, mapo tofu, and mala fish filet are all incredible.
-The bright, dining room works well for a relaxed weeknight dinner, and it's also worth noting is that they do a fantastic job with carryout: Our scallion pancakes always manage to stay crispy despite the 15+ minute car ride to our house.
+The bright dining room works well for a relaxed weeknight dinner, and it's also worth noting that they do a fantastic job with carryout: Our scallion pancakes always manage to stay crispy despite the 15+ minute car ride home.

-Boka makes for a fancy yet still cool night on the town.
+Boka makes for a fancy-yet-still-cool night on the town.
 It’s ideal for a big date once you’ve gotten to know each other, and a good option for dinner with the parents as well.
-The food is creative, and even boring-sounding things like smoked and grilled beets will have you impressed.
-You can order a la carte, or try the tasting menu for $165 if you really want to go all out.
+The food is creative, and even boring-sounding things like grilled and glazed beets are impressive.
+You can order a la carte, or try the tasting menu for $175 if you really want to go all out.

 This Puerto Rican restaurant has some of the city’s best jibaritos.
 Their crispy plantain sandwiches come with an assortment of fillings like thin steak with grilled onions, blood sausage, or juicy roast pork.
 Plus, they’re affordable, hovering around $10.
 But what completes each sandwich is they're topped with a potent layer of their garlic spread—it not only adds zestiness, but also keeps people from invading our personal space.
 They have two other locations in Dunning and Logan Square, but this one has a full bar and is more of a sit-down spot.

-Like that elusive sock that disappeared during the chaos of laundry day, finding dim sum outside of Chinatown can be tricky.
+Like that elusive sock that disappeared last laundry day, finding dim sum outside of Chinatown can be tricky.
 But luckily for Lincoln Park (and unlike that pesky sock), we’ve found D Cuisine.
-Despite seeming small from the outside, this restaurant’s bright dining room is deceptively spacious, with enough room for a casual group dinner, and a bar that’s perfect for a solo lunch to break up the monotony of your three-week-long bologna sandwich streak.
-And while some dim sum spots have an endless number of menu items, D Cuisine keeps it compact with just 30 dishes.
-Some of their options include juicy siu mai, sweet and savory baked BBQ pork buns, and fluffy steamed buns filled with a molten, egg custard that will definitely burn your tongue.
+The bright dining room is deceptively spacious, perfect for a casual group dinner or solo lunch to break up the monotony of your three-week-long bologna sandwich streak.
+D Cuisine keeps their dim sum menu compact at just 30 dishes, with options like juicy siu mai and fluffy steamed buns filled with a molten, egg custard that will definitely burn your tongue.
 But, waiting for them to cool requires the patience of a saint, and you’re probably not being canonized anytime soon.

 Kala is part of the parade of new Chicago Greek restaurant openings—and this small, fast-casual spot is a welcome addition.
 The menu has tasty souvlaki, flaky spanakopita, and desserts like housemade frozen yogurt with fluffy loukamades.
 Everything can be made into sandwiches or rice bowls (well, maybe not the frozen yogurt) with options like chicken, shrimp, and some delicious flash-fried mushrooms that taste like potato chips.
 The sunny space is always busy, the servers are really nice, and it’s a great option for a light lunch and dinner in the neighborhood.